codacy/chart/installation/index.md

 ## Requirements

-If you want to deploy Codacy on Kubernetes, the followin requirements must be met.:
+If you want to deploy Codacy on Kubernetes, the following requirements must be met:

 1. kubectl 1.13 or higher, compatible with your cluster ([+/- 1 minor release from your cluster](https://kubernetes.io/docs/tasks/tools/install-kubectl/#before-you-begin)).